chrisminnick/spot-toolkit/docs/ch09_1_ai_assisted_writing_and_summarization.md

 ### Rewrite and Localize Content

 Rewriting is one of the most practical GenAI features to build.
 It’s useful for adjusting tone, simplifying language, tailoring for different audiences, or localizing content for other regions.
-Content Buddy exposes a simple API for this:
+SPOT exposes a simple API for this:

 ```bash
 npm run rewrite -- \